ISTIC-M2-ILa-GM/WePlan/DESIGN.md

 - [ ] Implement API to patch an activity
 - [ ] Add admin view/API to manage all entities and to search them
 - [ ] Add authentication support on the websocket event api
-- [ ] Correct patch api to support custom data / object like password
+- [ ] Correct patch api to support custom data / object likes password
 - [ ] Add ssl support
 - [ ] Switch authentication to JWT token
-- [ ] Add error message to the front
+- [ ] Add errors messages to the front
 - [ ] Add websocket event api support to the front